London remains top choice for international workers

 London’s glory remains untouched by Brexit uncertainty, as the latest surveys show the city being at the top place for overseas workers.

-According to a study conducted by the Boston Consulting Group and totaljobs.com, London has beaten New York, Berlin and Barcelona among the top cities desired by international talent.
+According to a study conducted by the Boston Consulting Group and totaljobs.com, London has beaten New York, Berlin, and Barcelona among the top cities desired by international talent.

-Jules Pipe, Deputy Mayor of London for Planning, Regeneration and Skills noted: “London is the most entrepreneurial, outward-looking, creative capital city in the world.
+Jules Pipe, Deputy Mayor of London for Planning, Regeneration, and Skills noted: “London is the most entrepreneurial, outward-looking, a creative capital city in the world.
 Crossrail and the North London line extension are just two projects which are opening up new parts of London for investment.
 London has a great future ahead of it, and is a great place to live, work and invest.”

 The capital’s resilience to Brexit is remarkable as the UK has overall dropped in the rankings with 60% of British workers willing to seek employment elsewhere amid cross-border movement concerns.